 Another thing to consider is the type of mortgage that best meets your needs.
 Some of the more common ones you can choose from include:

 - Standard conventional/conforming – This is the type of mortgage that most people are familiar with.
 It conforms to Fannie Mae and Freddie Mac limits and standards and is not federally insured or guaranteed.

 - Jumbo – While also not guaranteed by the government, this type of mortgage can exceed Fannie Mae and Freddy Mac lending limits and so is considered a non-conforming loan.

 - FHA – This type of loan is governmentally insured, and, as a result, typically has looser credit standards with lower down payments required.

 - VA – Most people are at least a little familiar with VA loans.
 They are backed by the U.S. Department of Veterans Affairs and have several advantages for those who qualify, including no down payment.

 - USDA – Implemented to encourage rural home buying, USDA loans have no required down payment, but the fees are fairly steep.

-Buying a home will likely be the largest financial transaction of your entire life, so financing property in Los Angeles is a big step – one that may affect you for years to come.
+Buying a home will likely be the largest financial transaction of your entire life, so financing property in Riverside is a big step – one that may affect you for years to come.
 So you really do need to purchase the home that is exactly right for your needs and financial situation.